 On the Day of the Dead, an ofrenda, or offering, is placed on a ritual altar.
 Central to the celebration, these altars are found in private homes, cemeteries, and churches and welcome the dead back to earth for the three-day event.

 Though often compared to Halloween, the Day of the Dead does not revolve around mischief or morbidity.
 Instead, it focuses on celebrating the dead—an aesthetic illustrated by its festive decorations, spirited food and drink, respectful photographs, symbolic candles, and thoughtful trinkets.

-Made out of Technicolor tissue paper, papel picado (or “chiseled paper“) is a flag-like folk art evolved from a Pre-Columbian version made out of tree bark, which was used by the Aztecs to compile codices and adorn religious sites.
+Made out of Technicolor tissue paper, papel picado (or “chiseled paper“) is a flag-like folk art that evolved from a Pre-Columbian version made out of tree bark, which was used by the Aztecs to compile codices and adorn religious sites.

 Ofrendas also often feature freshly cut Flor de Muerto, bright orange and yellow marigolds intended to cheer up the dead with their brilliant colors and sweet scent.

 Colorful skulls made of molded sugar paste (known as calaveras) are another staple of Day of the Dead decor.
 These small skulls are exquisitely decorated with motifs like flowers and spiderwebs and often feature names of the dead written in foil or icing on their foreheads.
 Some calaveras feature inedible adornments, like beads, sequins, and feathers, while others are made to be eaten.

 Food and Drink

 A Day of the Dead altar is typically covered in edible offerings enjoyed by the deceased person in their previous life.
 Additionally, most ofrendas will also include pan de muerto and spirited drinks.

 Pan de Muerto